kemsakurai/1on1-questions/README.ja.md

 * In our last 1-on-1 you mentioned you were frustrated by X and wanted to try Y as a solution.
 How has that been going?
 * In what ways does your current position allow you to use your skills and talents?
 * I’ve noticed X about the project… Can you help me understand that better?
 Talk me through your process.
-* Tell me about what you’ve learned on this project.
-* What are you most excited about?
 * What are you most worried about?
 * What are your biggest concerns about your current project(s)?
 * What aspect of this project has been particularly interesting for you?
 * What did you like most/least about that?
 * What do you enjoy the most in your current role?
-* What do you feel is your greatest accomplishment here?
 * What do you feel like you're learning from this project?
-* What do you like most about working on our team?
-* What do you like most about your job today?
-* What do you like the least?
 * What do you need or want to accomplish and by when?
 * What do you think caused that to happen?
 * What do you think has gone well?
 What do you think you could have done better?
 What, if anything, would you like to do, but haven't been able to?